The following provides the lists of municipalities and information about their obligations as qualified donees under the Income Tax Act.

 For more information, go to Enhancing the Regulatory Regime for Qualified Donees.

-The Canada Revenue Agency (CRA) maintains a list of municipalities that are qualified donees.
+The Canada Revenue Agency (CRA) maintains a list of municipalities that shows their qualified donee status.

 To find a municipality, select one of the following provinces or territories: